Data API client upgrade guide

 Java 17 or later (21 recommended) |

-Version 2.0-preview of the Data API clients adds support for working with tables in your Serverless (Vector) databases.
+You can now use the Data API and clients to work with tables in your Serverless (Vector) databases.

 -